paramiko/paramiko/sites/www/installing.rst

 -----------

-Unless you are installing from a precompiled source such as a Debian apt repository or RedHat RPM,, you will also need the ability to build Python C-based modules from source in order to install Cryptography.
+Unless you are installing from a precompiled source such as a Debian apt repository or RedHat RPM, you will also need the ability to build Python C-based modules from source in order to install Cryptography.
 Users on **Unix- based platforms** such as Ubuntu or Mac OS X will need the traditional C build toolchain installed (e.g. Developer Tools / XCode Tools on the Mac, or the